benlau6/benlau6.github.io/src/content/projects/routing-visualization/index.md

 - Applied constraint programming to solve VRP with time window and capacity constraints in Python using OR-Tools
 - Visualized geospatial data on map of Hong Kong interactively in JavaScript

-It is a solver with visualization to solve Pickup Delivery Problem (PDP) with Time Windows, Capacity, Breaks and Priority Constraints for Rehabus.
+It is a solver with visualization to solve Pickup Delivery Problem (PDP) with Time Windows, Capacity, Breaks and Priority Constraints for a transport company serving people with disabilities.

 ## Design Document (Trimmed)

 ### Introduction

-This document describes the design of the routing optimization for [Rehabus](https://www.rehabsociety.org.hk/transport/rehabus/), a non-profit organization that provides transportation services for people with disabilities.
+This document describes the design of the routing optimization for a non-profit organization that provides transportation services for people with disabilities.

 It does **not** describe the decision making of the business constraints such as maximum working hours and length of break time.
 Those constraints are assumed to be given by the organization as constants.